Penal Code 286 covers sodomy charges in the state of California.

 - Prison time of up to three years

-It’s important to understand that there are defenses to sodomy accusations here in California.
-A Los Angeles criminal defense lawyer can help you if you are facing charges.
+It is important to understand that there are defenses to sodomy accusations here in California.
+A Los Angeles criminal defense lawyer can help you if you face charges.
 Some common defenses involve working to show that:

 - The sodomy occurred with the consent of the other person